-PMEC researchers are most active in six primary areas: Marine Energy Resources; Wave Energy Technology; Current Energy Technology; Operations & Maintenance; Environment, and Society & Policy.
+PMEC researchers are most active in six primary areas: Marine Energy Resources; Wave Energy Technology; Current Energy & Turbine Technology; Operations & Maintenance; Environmental Effects; and Society & Policy.

 Marine Energy Resources